 dynaMIT is a completely free, week-long science program for economically disadvantaged middle school students hosted on the MIT campus.
 The program focuses on inspiring students to be interested in the Science, Technology, Engineering, and Math (STEM) fields through fun and educational activities, challenges, and projects.

-DOW-MIT Access Program is a two-day program to introduce talented undergraduate students to the opportunities for graduates of PhD programs in chemistry, chemical engine
+DOW-MIT Access Program is a two-day program to introduce talented undergraduate students to the opportunities for graduates of PhD programs in chemistry, chemical engineering and materials science.

 MIT PRIMES is a year-long program, in which high school students work on individual and group research projects and participate in reading groups under the guidance of academic mentors, usually graduate students or postdoctoral scholars.
 PRIMES Circle